Perspective | Experts are worried about covid-19′s effect on childhood obesity. Here’s what we can do.

 “We talk a lot about kids, but we need to talk about parents, too,” Shapiro said.
 “We need to set a good example with our kids.
 That’s the start for everything.
 No one can run a marathon without walking first.”

-None of us know for certain when schools are going to reopen, when playgrounds will be safe for kids to climb and jump on again, or when after-school sports will start up again.
+None of us knows for certain when schools are going to reopen, when playgrounds will be safe for kids to climb and jump on again, or when after-school sports will start up again.
 The routines that gave structure to our days and kept our children active and burning calories have been taken away from us, and for that, we have little control.
 But what we can do right now, Shapiro tells his patients, is take back control in smaller ways.

 To start, Shapiro tells his patients that they need to start with two important steps: Clear the junk food out of the snack pantry, and make cooking meals together part of your family’s routine.

 “Get rid of the soda, the pepitas, the things with high calories.
 If your kid is going to have free access to the kitchen all day, stock it with carrots and apples.
-A lot of people think you need to have billions of dollars to eat healthy, but you don’t.
+A lot of people think you need to have billions of dollars to eat healthfully, but you don’t.
 You just need to make better choices,” he said.

 Crucially, Shapiro adds, parents need to focus on the example they are setting for their children.
-Healthy eating needs to be a family activity that the parents model, rather than simply enforce.
+Healthful eating needs to be a family activity that the parents model, rather than simply enforce.

 “Kids are visual learners,” he said.
 “If I’m eating a cheesecake while I’m telling my kids to eat their greens, it’s not the example they want to see,” he said.